salesforcecli/plugin-login/messages/logout.md

 # summary

-Log out interactively from environments, such as Salesforce orgs and compute environments.
+Log out interactively from environments.

 # description

 By default, the command prompts you to select which environments you want to log out of.
 Use --no-prompt to not be prompted and log out of all environments.

-Be careful!
-If you log out of a scratch org without having access to its password, you can't access the scratch org again, either through the CLI or the Salesforce UI.

 # examples